-- 1: wait until 2f + 1 commit-messages matching (v, s) have been accepted - 2: create committed-certificate for (v, s, r) - 3: wait until all requests with lower sequence numbers have been executed - 4: execute request r - 5: send reply $(r, n_i){n_i}$ to client
+- 1: wait until 2f + 1 commit-messages matching (v, s) have been accepted - 2: create committed-certificate for (v, s, r) - 3: wait until all requests with lower sequence numbers have been executed - 4: execute request r - 5: send $reply(r, n_i){n_i}$ to client

 - Note that the agreement protocol can run for multiple requests in parallel.
-Since we are in the variable delay model and messages can arrive out of order, we thus have to wait in Algorithm 25.17 Line 3 for all requests with lower sequence numbers to be executed. - The client only considers the request to have been processed once it received f + 1 reply-messages sent by the nodes in Algorithm 25.17 Line 5.
-Since a correct node only sends a reply-message once it executed the request, with f + 1 reply-messages the client can be certain that the request was executed by a correct node. - We will see in Section 25.4 that PBFT guarantees that once a single correct node executed the request, then all correct nodes will never execute a different request with the same sequence number.
-Thus, knowing that a single correct node executed a request is enough for the client.
+Since we are in the variable delay model and messages can arrive out of order, we thus have to wait in Algorithm 26.17 Line 3 for all requests with lower sequence numbers to be executed. - The client only considers the request to have been processed once it received f + 1 reply-messages sent by the nodes in Algorithm 26.17 Line 5.
+Since a correct node only sends a reply-message once it executed the request, with f + 1 reply-messages the client can be certain that the request was executed by a correct node.